Indivisible (2018 film)

-Indivisible is a 2018 American Christian drama film directed by David G. Evans.
-Starring Sarah Drew, Justin Bruening, Tia Mowry and Eric Close, the film is based on the true story of Darren Turner.
-It follows an Army chaplain as he struggles to balance his faith and the Iraq War.
-It was released in the United States on October 26, 2018 by Pure Flix and received mixed-to-positive reviews from critics.
+Indivisible is a 2018 American Christian war drama film directed by David G. Evans, who co-wrote the screenplay with Cheryl McKay Price and Peter White.
+Starring Sarah Drew, Justin Bruening, Tia Mowry and Eric Close, the film is based on the true story of Darren Turner, a United States Army chaplain who struggles to balance his faith and the Iraq War.
+It was released in the United States on October 26, 2018 by Pure Flix, and received mixed reviews from critics.